asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

 **Why?**

-In order to use securely communicate with AWS Services like S3, ECR, without accessing public internet, AWS Privatelink provides a way to restrict the traffic from VPC to AWS Service using private IP addresses.
+In order to use securely communicate with AWS Services like S3, ECR, without accessing public internet, VPC Endpoints using AWS Privatelink provides a way to restrict the traffic from VPC to AWS Service using private IP addresses.

 ### Amazon ECS Interface VPC Endpoints \(AWS PrivateLink\)